 This does happen for real.
 Turgut et al (2007) report one one such case where suction on a lumbar wound resulted in excess entrainment of air into the subarachnoid space and cisterns.

 - Do nothing.
 The vast majority (85%) are reabsorbed spontaneously, without any intervention and with few clinical manifestations.
 Karavelioglu (2014) suggest that patience is required, as the process of passive reabsorption may take a couple of weeks.

-- Conservative management: This consists of putting the patient head-up (30°) and avoiding Valsalva maneuvers (coughing, sneezing, straining to open bowels).
+- Conservative management: This consists of putting the patient head up (30°) and avoiding Valsalva maneuvers (coughing, sneezing, straining to open bowels).
+The actual head position is still debated; some authors (including CICM examiners) recommend a flat (0°) position, and others recommend Trendelenburg, but apparently the modern consensus is to keep the head up (Viswanathan, 2020).
 As an aside, this preventative strategy also includes avoiding aeromedical retrieval.
 According to Donovan et al (2008), the intracranial gas pocket predictably expands in a depressurised cabin.

 - Isobaric oxygen: after 24 hours of 100% oxygen by mask, Gore et al (2008) found that the mean volume of their patients' pneumocephalus decreased more than in those patients who only had room air.

 - Hyperbaric oxygen seems to have a good effect: Paiva et al (2014) found that 1-hour sessions at 2.5 atmospheres of O2 resolved the pneumocephalus much faster than standard 5L/min nasal prong oxygen.

 - Surgical management is mainly indicated in the context of symptomatic or tensioning pneumocephalus.
 "Drilling of burr holes, needle aspiration, and closure of the dural defect" is advocated.